-Profiled as a Chronicle Living Legend in 2011, longtime top hunter rider Ellie Wood Baxter is now 98 and still keeps up with current competitors and follows Farmington Hunt meets by car near Charlottesville, Virginia.
-The 1936 Maclay champion shared some of her memories about showing from the 1920s through the 1960s and beyond, along with her candid opinions about trends in today’s show world.
+Longtime top hunter rider and foxhunter Ellie Wood Baxter died Tuesday, June 13, at her home in Charlottesville, Virginia.
+She was 101.
+In 2020, the 1936 Maclay champion shared the following memories about showing from the 1920s through the 1960s and beyond, along with her candid opinions about trends in today’s show world.

 No Bad Ponies